Knowledgeone-Corporation/web-twain-sample/docs/reference/component.md

         ...
     });
 ```
-2. Invoke **K1WebTwain.Device** with the id of seleted device from the list of available devices to get the device and and its capabilities.
+2. Invoke **K1WebTwain.Device** with the id of selected device from the list of available devices to get the device and and its capabilities.
 ```javascript
 K1WebTwain.Device(deviceId)
     .then(function(deviceInfo){